-It is FASDenver's expectation all specific inquiries from parents, either via email, phone or by Bloomz app, will be responded to within two to three business days.
+It is FASDenver's expectation all specific inquiries from parents, either via email or by phone, will be responded to within two to three business days.
 Urgent matters relating to student health and safety are addressed immediately and within 24 hours.